-- Don't scare people with your advertising, saying things like “you might be deaf”, “you are going deaf”, or something similar that will create any fear or anxiety.
+In other words, don't scare people with your advertising, saying things like “you might be deaf”, or “you have hearing loss”, these tactica create both fear and anxiety.

-- A good rule to follow here is to focus on the positive outcomes of hearing testing and treatment, such as “by ensuring your hearing health through old age you may add 15% to your lifespan” or “no orchestra is complete without the violins, never miss the full symphony, test your hearing regularly”
+Instead, focus on the positive outcomes of hearing testing and treatment, such as “Ensuring your hearing health helps to improve quality of life in old age” or “no orchestra is complete without the violins, never miss the full symphony, test your hearing regularly”

 5 Ways You Can Promote Your Practice

 Content marketing, social media and digital advertising are very powerful tools and, used correctly, could have patients knocking on your doors.

 By interacting on social media channels such as Twitter, Facebook and Instagram and LinkedIn you are able to identify conversations related to specific problems that people are facing in your area.
 You can then jump in and provide information as a specialist and grow a following of people who will most likely use your service.

 Sharing original and curated content to your social channels will educate patients and the public at large, and bring patients to your practice while positioning you as a thought leader in your industry.
 The key here is to create content that provides value to users.
 If they find value in your content, they will likely share or interact with it, giving you the opportunity to interact with patients conversationally.

 By creating content around specific search terms that patients may be searching for and posting to your own blog (when done right) will mean that patients will find your practice through their normal search activities on google or similar search engines.
 This is a long-term strategy that will certainly pay off but can take up to 6 months to yield results.